Workplace Accommodation Guide

 4. Allow flexibility in job duties for non-essential tasks.

-The school concludes that this is a non-essential function and that Maria can take up the position without needing to perform this task.
+The school concludes that this is a non-essential function and Maria can take the position without needing to perform this task.

 Example 2: Jin is offered a position as a geography teacher.
 The position requires the teacher to take students on field trips, some of which entail overnight stays.
 However, Jin is caring for his elderly mother who has dementia.
 He needs to be available in the evenings for her care.
 Jin explains this to the school.
-However, there is only one geography teacher in the school and field trips are an essential part of the curriculum for students.
+However, there is only one geography teacher and field trips are an essential part of the curriculum.

 The school is unable to modify this part of the job so Jin is unable to take the position.